Updated: 7 days ago

 While I was walking towards the ticketing counter, a young Chinese lady asked if I wanted to buy some dried mushrooms.
 She said that the mushrooms were very much cheaper in China than in Taiwan and would fetch a good price if I were to sell them in Taiwan.
 One of the things I learnt from my travels was “if things were as good as they sound, why would they even offer it to you?”.
 I declined and walked away.

-At the counter, I asked for a ticket for the next ferry to Kinmen, which was at 2:30pm as display on the overhead information board.
+At the counter, I asked for a ticket for the next ferry to Kinmen, which was at 2:30pm as displayed on the overhead information board.
 The fare was CN¥155 (including CN¥1 for insurance).
-The time was 2:05pm, I hurried to immigration clearance on level 2.
+The time was 2:05pm, 25 minutes left, I hurried to immigration clearance on level 2.

 There were not many passengers at that time.
 I was through the customs check in 10 minutes and boarded the waiting ferry, named Xinwuyuan (新五缘).
 I counted less than 20 passengers in the sitting area.
 The ferry departed 5 minutes earlier since all passengers had boarded.
-The journey took about 30 minutes to reach Kinmen’s Shuitou Commercial Pier (金门水头商港).
+The journey to Kinmen’s Shuitou Commercial Pier (金门水头商港) took about 30 minutes.

 I had chosen to use the air-sea route via Xiamen to Kinmen instead of flying to Taoyuan International Airport and changing to a domestic flight for Kinmen at Songshan Airport.
 The latter would be more expensive, longer travelling time and longer distance.
 And it would probably take a whole day to reach Kinmen.
 Getting there via Xiamen was much faster and cheaper.